 Plus, as a time-strapped mom who loves a fun cocktail, one that takes little time and effort but with big payoff is something I truly appreciate!

-- Jalapeño.
-For spice of course!
-Two little spheres are enough for me, but add more if you want to really bring the heat!
+Two little spheres of jalapeno bring enough spice for me but add more if you want to really bring the heat!
+If your spice tolerance is high, you can add up to four slices of jalapeño.

-- Simple syrup or sugar.
 I love using simple syrup because it integrates into your drink much more seamlessly, but granulated sugar will work in a pinch.
+You can easily make your own simple syrup at home!

 The Best Alcohol for Mojitos